bahasa-kita/api-version2-docs/docs/Auth-API.md

 ## **Get APIKEY Session Token**
   In order to use our services, you need to get the token with your registered account.

-### **"How to Use" Flow**
+## **How to Use: Step by Step**
-  1. Register your account at [dikte.in](https://dikte.in/#/regis?), You can get tokens in the console application or
+  - Register your account at [dikte.in](https://dikte.in/#/regis?), You can get tokens in the console application

+    Or

-  2. Send request to the endpoint with required fields.
+  - Send `your credentials` with request `GET`to the endpoint for get token services.
-  3. Wait for response, if `success` you can use the token to use our API service.
+  - Wait for the response, if status is `success`.
+You will obtain tokens for use with the Cognitive AI services.

 ### **Host:**
   [https://api.bahasakita.co.id](https://api.bahasakita.co.id)